Panahon Ko 'to!: Ang Game Show ng Buhay Ko: Ito ang Gusto Ko!

 A category is also given for each quiz as a hint to the answer.
 Each team will have three seconds to answer the question, and the first answer is their final answer.
 If a team answers wrong, they will be out for one round.
 When a team correctly answers two quizzes, they go to round two.
 The first three teams will advance.

 Hot na Hot

 The three winning teams will answer questions ranging from the 1960s to the 2000s.
 The initials of an answer will be given as a clue.
 Each correct answer is worth 10 points, while answering an "Extra Hot" question is worth 20 points.
 The first team to get 70 points will have a chance to play the jackpot round.

+In most episodes, there's a special Extra Hot questions that are coming from P&G in commentation of the company's 75th anniversary were a team gets to get ₱7,500 for every correct answers about P&G's products.

 Sinong Sikat?

 One team member will voluntarily be chosen for the jackpot round.
 The team member must guess the celebrity hidden in seven stars.
 To get the stars off, questions must be answered in 60 seconds.
 Each star is worth P5,000.
 After 60 seconds, they must give the full name of the celebrity.
 If the guess is correct, the team wins P100,000.